non4me21/estate-price-prediction/README.md

 - PyTest
 - Selenium

+## Dataset
+Dataset consist 7000 records of flats and apartments located in Wrocław in mieszkania_wspolrzedne.csv.
+Columns in dataset are: address, latitude, longitude, number of rooms, floor area in squared metres and price in zloty.

+## Machine learning algorithm
+After consideration of few algoritms random forest algorithm had the best results.
+Parametres has been tuned in tuning.py using method from scikit-learn.
+Model is saved in model.sav file.

 ## Setup

 1. Get into "Backend i testy".
 Install requirements with `pip install –r requirements.txt` and run app with `python3 api.py`.